• Skip to primary navigation

 You can also use a coupe glass as I did.
 You can also pre-chill the champagne flute or coupe glass to make sure the cocktail stays nice and cold.

 You can make a lemon twist by cutting your lemon in half widthwise.
-Carefully take a pairing knife and trace around the lemon, cutting the rind away from the pulp, leaving as much of the white pith behind.
+Carefully take a vegetable peeler and trace around the lemon, cutting the rind away from the pulp, leaving as much of the white pith behind.

 If the twist is too thick, cut it into a thinner strip.
 You can twist the lemon rind around your finger in order to create a small bouncy coil for the rim of your glass.